arg0NNY/BetterAnimations/docs/reference/injects/settings.md

 ## `easing`

-Returns the easing function of the specified <InjectRef inject="easing" parameter="easing" />.
+Returns an easing function of the specified <InjectRef inject="easing" parameter="easing" />.

 ### Parameters {#easing-parameters}